Medically Reviewed by Barrett Eubanks, M.D.

 - Are not good candidates for LASIK due to personal preference or cornea thickness.

 While LASIK offers treatment for a wide range of refractive errors, ICLs are intended only for people who have myopia.
 The lenses treat a specific range of myopia.
-Visian recently developed a new type of ICL for people with high myopia, and the devices have been approved by the FDA to treat astigmatism within a certain range too.
-However, ICLs are not approved to treat farsightedness, either hyperopia or age-related presbyopia.
+ICLs are not approved to treat farsightedness, either hyperopia or age-related presbyopia.

 As of 2018, about 9.5 million people in the U.S. have had LASIK.
-Though rare, the surgery has the potential to lead to certain side effects.
+Though rare, lasik can lead to certain side effects.
 While side effects tend to go away within six months, they can be annoying during that time.
-If you are not a good candidate for LASIK, you are at higher risk for suffering these side effects if you do get the procedure anyway.

 Visian ICL offers an alternative for people with myopia or astigmatism.
 You may be a poor candidate for LASIK but a good ICL candidate if: